CERTCC/CERT-Guide-to-CVD/docs/preface.md

 This is not a standard.
 We assert no authority to bless the information here as "the way things ought to be done."
-In cases where standards exist, we refer to them, and this report is informed by them.
+In cases where standards exist, we refer to them, and this documentation is informed by them.
 In fact, we've been involved in creating some of them.
-But the recommendations made in this report should not be construed as "proper," "correct," or "ideal" in any way.
+But the recommendations made in this documentation should not be construed as "proper," "correct," or "ideal" in any way.
 As we'll show, disclosing vulnerabilities presents a number of difficult challenges, with long-reaching effects.
 The recommendations found here do, however, reflect our observation over the